ReijoJaakkola/rsclassifier/README.md

 The way `RuleSetClassifier` extends and modifies the ideal DNF-method is mainly as follows.
 - We use an entropy-based Booleanization for numerical features with minimum description length principle working as a stopping rule.
 - `RuleSetClassifier` is not restricted to binary classification tasks.
 - We implement rule pruning as a postprocessing step.
-This is important, as it makes the rules shorter (and hence more interpretable), but it also leads to gains in accuracy.
+This is important, as it makes the rules shorter and hence more interpretable.

 ### Example